AdoroMD/DSA-SQL-Capstone-project-/README.md

 ### To determine which product category has the highest sales.
 #### first let's ensure the category column and the sales column does not have a missing values

-- select category from KMS,
+- select product_category from KMS,
-- where category is null
+- where product_category is null

 ### we do same for the sales column
 - select sales from KMS,
 - where sales is null

+### From the output, both products_category and sales do not have missing values.

+- Q1.
+Which product_category had the highest sales?

+ - select productcategory,  sum(sales) as total_sales from KMS group by product_category order by product_category DESC

+### The Technology product_category had the highest number of sales with total_sales of 5.9 million

+- Q2.